 By Lt.
 R. Michalik

-What’s the old adage?
-If you want to be good at something: practice, practice, practice!
-This is especially important if your job involves carrying a firearm or if you take your self-defense to heart.
-Besides improving your marksmanship, some of us take it a step further by practicing firearm manipulation with our off hand, one-hand drills and/or failure drills.
+Besides improving your marksmanship, some of us take it a step further by practicing firearm manipulation, mag changes and reloading with our off hand, one-hand drills and/or failure drills.
 We’ll even put dummy rounds in the mix and practice clearing the round.

-But if we go to the range alone, we’ll know just how many rounds won’t fire.
-They can become somewhat predicable.
-But what about deploying that bad mag?
+But if we go to the range alone, we’ll probably know how many rounds won’t fire.
+The drills can become somewhat predictable.
+So why not deploy that bad mag?
 You know the one.
 The one that jams every so often.
-The one that fails to pop up the next round leaving the chamber empty or the one that refuses the cleanly deliver a round leaving the pistol out of battery.
+The one that fails to pop up the next round of ammo leaving the chamber empty or the one that refuses the cleanly deliver a round leaving the pistol out of battery.

 I started collecting these magazines.
-Some were purchased on the cheap because I don’t like dumping my good factory mags if I don’t have to, but most were gifted to me by some very disgruntled shooters.
-They’ve been invaluable as a training aid.
-Especially since you can let the trainee load the magazine and they are none the wiser to what lesson they will soon face.
+Some were purchased on the cheap because I don’t like dumping my good factory mags if I don’t have to.
+Most were gifted to me by some very disgruntled shooters.
+And they’ve been invaluable as a training aid.
+Especially since you can let the trainee load the magazine and they’re none the wiser to what lesson they will soon face.